-OPARC gathers participant input on a regular basis through surveys, input mtgs and assessments to make changes to supports & culture change.
-Individuals from WAP, ADC-Montclair & Summit Services-Upland were asked about the concept & if they felt it would be beneficial.
-Individuals were receptive to the idea & felt it would be helpful to have people in place to develop their plans to be Person Centered & to add community integration activities/work/volunteer opportunities related to their individual goals.
+OPARC gathers participant input on a regular basis through satisfaction surveys, input meetings, and assessments to make changes/additions to supports provided & culture change.
+In addition, individuals from WAP, ADC-Montclair & Summit Services-Upland were asked about the concept & if they felt the concept would be beneficial.
+Individuals were receptive to the idea & felt that it would be helpful to have people in place to develop their plans to be Person Centered & to add community integration activities/work/volunteer opportunities related to their individual goals.